Travel Tax Deductions

-The draft ruling states an employee’s purpose or reason for incurring travel expenses is not of itself enough to establish deductibility under section 8-1.
+The ruling states an employee’s purpose or reason for incurring travel expenses is not of itself enough to establish deductibility under section 8-1.

 As well, an employee is not entitled to deduct an expense simply because an allowance is received.
 The nature of the expense and its connection to the income producing activities determines whether it is deductible.

 Generally, an employee’s ordinary costs of travelling between home and work are regarded as being of a private or domestic nature and are not deductible.
 A transport expense is not deductible where the travel is to start work or depart after work is completed.
 The cost of such travel is not incurred in gaining or producing the employee’s assessable income.

 In contrast, a transport expense is deductible where the travel is undertaken in performing the employee’s work activities.
 The draft states to determine whether travel is undertaken in performing an employee’s work activities (including from home to a work location), the following factors need to be considered: